-Ultimately, she discovered that all of her symptoms were rooted in the fact that she was eating the wrong diet.
-She learned that she needed to be gluten-free and get more iron and B vitamins, among other shifts.
-Since then, she’s adhered to these guidelines and remained symptom-free, but she knows that the moment she falls off this diet, the symptoms will return.
+But eventually, Dr. Taz’s hair loss accelerated to the point where she could no longer hide it, and people began noticing.
+At that point, she began looking for answers, and eventually discovered that her hair loss and diet were inextricably linked.
+“Ultimately, it came down to food quite honestly,” says Dr. Taz.
+All of her symptoms came from the fact that she was eating the wrong diet, and eventually she learned that she needed to be gluten-free and get more iron and B vitamins, among other shifts.
+Since then, she’s adhered to these guidelines and remained symptom-free, but she knows that the connection between hair loss and diet is strong, and the moment she falls off this diet, the symptoms will return.

 Beyond teaching her what her body needed to thrive, this experience opened Dr. Taz’s eyes to the power of small, daily changes.
 “The idea that tiny shifts can shift your health so dramatically was fascinating to me,” she says.
 At the time, she was working in the ER, and was planning on being an ICU (intensive care unit) doctor, so the idea that small, subtle changes could make a big difference felt all the more revelatory.
-Looking back, she recalls the intense, dramatic atmosphere of the ER, and the way in which a more preventative, lifestyle-based approach takes you away from a “hero medicine” approach and toward one where you work with the body to treat and prevent disease.
-Through her personal experience, she saw that intense healing could, indeed, be achieved without jumping into a “savior” mentality.
+She suddenly saw clearly the strengths and weaknesses of conventional medicine, and it fundamentally changed the way that she approaches medicine to this day.

 Watch our full interview with Dr. Taz to hear her discuss: